We usually use MechDesigner to design and analyze cams, motions, mechanisms, and multi-axis machines.

 When you must specify the motion for the tools at every instant, and also specify their motion-derivatives, then we would normally use Cams or Servomotors.

-Each mechanism must have the necessary degrees-of-freedom, and the same number of drive inputs to the mechanism, to fully control the tool's motion at every machine instant.
+Each mechanism must have the necessary degrees-of-freedom, and an equal number of drive inputs, to fully control the tool's motion at every machine instant.

 - versus (compared with) -